Harry7557558/Ray-Tracing/README.md

 bitmap source: still of 3D animation film _Moana_, [16:20](Moana_16_20.png)

 In this picture, the bitmap stands on the water, and a specular-reflecting plane is placed beneath the water.
 Global light source is behind the camera.
-Fresnel calculation between different medias is still debugging.
+Fresnel calculation between different medias and damping of light is still debugging. **(2019.5.19)**